gamesbook/pyprototypr/docs/source/additional_concepts.rst

 You may be familiar with examples such as grocery lists or to-do lists.
 A list is normally written as a series of items, each separated with a comma.
 For example; apples, oranges, bananas and plums.

 A list can also be written vertically in the form of a number of bullets:

 -  first,
 -  second, and
 -  third.

-A column in a spreadsheet can be thought of as such a vertical list (but you would not usually use an “and” in it!)
+A column in a spreadsheet can be thought of as such a vertical list, although you would not usually use an "and" in it!

 Lists in **protograf** are written in a similar way but they need to be identified by wrapping them at their start and end by the use of